 As it relates to cuffs, they should be neither too large nor too tight.
 If you can fit your hand through a cuff without unbuttoning it, it’s too big.
 If it crinkles when buttoned, it’s too small.
 Do note that French cuffs tend to fit a bit larger than barrel cuffs, and even this can vary depending on the type of cufflink you use:

-Ready-to-wear retailers will often make barrel cuff shirts with two buttons for a bit of adjustment potential, but custom clothiers will take individual measurements of each wrist to get a perfect fit, which leads us to our next section…
+Ready-to-wear retailers will often make barrel cuff shirts with two buttons for a bit of adjustment potential.
+Meanwhile, custom clothiers will take individual measurements of each wrist to get a perfect fit, which leads us to our next section…

 Leaving Extra Room For A Watch